RuyaSoft/bytesizer-demos/flight_rewards/README.md

 # Flights Application

-This dataset simulates airline customer data with their reward program membership status.
+This dataset contains airline customer data with their reward program membership status.

+Before you start, please see this [README](../README.md) to set up Docker and pull the ByteSizer Docker image.

 There is an input data file at `input_data/flight_rewards_data.csv` that originally contained 25,000 rows and we manually added 5 more containing some edge cases.
 The data contains the following fields: `id, name, age, income, is_active, signup_date, tier`.